-Probably the biggest positive in SoundCloud’s favour is that it isn’t just a streaming audio platform.
+Probably the biggest positive in SoundCloud’s favor is that it isn’t just a streaming audio platform.
 It’s a social audio platform.
 In the same way that people interact with pics and videos on Instagram, that’s how you interact with tracks, albums, and users on SoundCloud.
 When it comes to music and podcasts both, people love to share what they love.
 They want to talk about what they love.
-If your podcast is centred around a community more than an idea, and you get lots of interaction, SoundCloud might be a great place for you to look.
+If your podcast is more community-centric than idea-centric and you get a lot of interaction, SoundCloud can be an excellent place for you to host your podcast.

 SoundCloud Basic (the free tier) is great for new podcasters who don’t know if they can stick with it.
-3 hours of podcasting a month is perfectly adequate for weekly shows that run 30-45 minutes each.
+3 hours of podcasting a month is adequate for weekly shows that run 30-45 minutes each.
 And as a new ‘caster, that’s plenty.
 The basic stats are just that.
-And the embeds are what you’ve probably seen on every SC player ever.
-However, if you are intending to do more than record a few short shows a month, you will need to upgrade.
+And the embeds are what you’ve probably seen on every SC player.
+However, you will need to upgrade if you intend to do more than record a few short shows a month.

-The biggest reason to upgrade to either Pro or Pro Unlimited is for two features: replace tracks and scheduled releases.
+The biggest reason to upgrade to either Pro Unlimited is for two features: replace tracks and scheduled releases.
 As a podcaster myself, these two features are invaluable.
 Because I’m human.
-I have a hectic schedule like you folks do which makes scheduling podcast releases the most important feature I can have.
-I make a lot of silly, careless mistakes (like maybe uploading the wrong show’s media file to the primary RSS feed.
+I have a hectic schedule like you folks do, which makes scheduling podcast releases the most crucial feature I can have.
+I make many silly, careless mistakes (like maybe uploading the wrong show’s media file to the primary RSS feed.
 Oops.).
-Without one or both of these paid features, at some point, your feed is going to go off the rails.
-Your listeners will be confused.
-If they’re confused, they may jump ship.
+Your feed occasionally goes off the rails without one or both of these paid features.
+This will confuse Your listeners, who may jump ship if they are confused.

-So in this grey area, the near-universal ambivalence comes because the free tier is really good for a lot of people, and when combined with the social features and dedicated, cross-platform app, make SoundCloud really appealing for many people.
-However, the paywall for two of the most basic features that come with other podcast hosts for free (or at their lowest tiers, rather than the highest) gives a lot of people pause.
+So in this grey area, the near-universal ambivalence comes because the free tier is really good for many people.
+With its social features and dedicated, cross-platform app, SoundCloud is appealing to many people.
+However, the paywall for two of the most basic features that come with other podcast hosts for free (or at their lowest tiers rather than the highest) gives a lot of people pause.